byzyworks/ccna-practice-project/README.md

 Currently, the system doesn't make it easy to have "negated" entries, where a negative entry matched makes the entire destination 'unmatched' (making the destination alias list function like a firewall of sorts against a source's alias-of-application).
 Hence, work-arounds must be used, like using aliases such as "`not-isp`" (note the dash instead of the period), and then applying that alias to all "non-ISP" destinations.
 Support for negative aliases may come in the future.

-Additionally, the source script folder has ballooned as more configurations have been added.
-Therefore, at some point, support for folders as alias 'parts' (e.g. making "`./src/020 (campnet.rt.core.1) hostname.txt`" the same as "`./src/campnet/020 (rt.core.1) hostname.txt`") should be added.
-Currently, the consolidation script does not know how to parse folders under "`./src`".

 Auto-marking of destination scripts as read-only is also under consideration, though the ways of going about this may differ by filesystem.

 <br>